Location, Date & Time: Lakenheath Library, 2nd October 2012 at 7pm

 Post meeting note: The response received was that the suggested age range may be too young, that the upcoming book which would have been ideal for Halloween is to be released as an e-book only and that authors can charge up to £300 for a 45 minute – 1 hour session.
 This was deemed to be too expensive.

-Post meeting note: CH confirmed that the IPS Area Manager had no objections to FOLK’s Halloween plans.
+Post meeting note: Chris Howard confirmed that the IPS Area Manager had no objections to FOLK’s Halloween plans.

-Although Ann Cross could not attend the meeting she did provide an update to CH.
+Although Ann Cross could not attend the meeting she did provide an update to Chris Howard.

 It is important to recognise that there is a wide demographic of library users and whilst attending events that are attended by older residents, Ann asked some if they had access to the internet and if not would they be interested in computer classes at the library.
 The response was that none had access to the internet at home and neither were they interested in learning or using the internet.